radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/delete-an-environment.md

 ## Delete environment

-> **NOTE:** Deleting an environment is a permanent action and cannot be undone once submitted.
+> [!note] Deleting an environment is a permanent action and cannot be undone once submitted.

 To delete the selected environment, enter the name of the environment in the space provided and select the **Delete** button.